 - Business-to-business teleconferencing over SIP

-How Progent Can Help You with Cisco's VoIP, Video Conferencing, and Other Collaboration Technology
+How Progent Can Help You with Cisco's VoIP and IP Media Phones, Video Conferencing, and Cisco Unified CM

 Progent's application programmers can build specialized unified communications software that will enable your business to incorporate the capabilities of Cisco Unified Communications Manager into your company operations for increased efficiency.
 Progent can audit your existing network and Internet access architecture to determine whether your environment is optimized to support business-quality VoIP and HD video, assist you to select and integrate Cisco products that make sense for your current situation and future expansion plans, and integrate your Cisco collaborative communications solution with technology from other vendors.
 Progent's ISSAP certified data security and compliance consultants can assist you to create, implement, and test an enterprise-wide security and compliance strategy for your unified communications ecosystem.
 Also, Progent can help your organization to deploy Cisco high-availability mechanisms such as Cisco Unified Survivable Remote Site Telephony (SRST) for cost-effective call control backup in remote-branch and teleworker environments, and Progent's disaster recovery planning experts can help you create a sensible disaster recovery strategy to ensure the availability of your vital unified communications system.